 The goal is to help us think about ways to improve “the patient experience” at Hopkins by learning from experts in other fields and disciplines.

-Please join us in welcoming Sanford Greenberg, Chairman of the Board of Governors of the Johns Hopkins University’s Wilmer Eye Institute, on Tuesday, May 25, 2021 at 5 p.m. via Zoom.
-Sanford will present a lecture entitled “A Conversation with Sanford Greenberg".
-A Q&A session will follow the lecture.
+Please join us in welcoming Alvy Ray Smith, Computer Scientist and Visionary on Tuesday, September 21, 2021 at 5 p.m. via Zoom.
+Alvy will present a lecture entitled “A Biography of the Pixel.”
+The Q & A session will follow the lecture.

 To register, click here.

 Passcode: listed in This Week in the DOM newsletter or email MedicineMatters@jhmi.edu